 Most new childcare facilities should house two or more programs, each with different age ranges.
-This facilitates a sequenced graduation of children among a population of friends and enhances economic viability.
+This facilitates seamless matriculation from one program to the next a sequenced graduation of children among a population of friends and enhances economic viability for the operator.

-- (a) The design of the shared facility should encourage cross-daycare contact and opportunities to share materials and equipment. - (b) If facility design permits, support spaces, such as laundry rooms, parents' rooms and staff washrooms may be shared by two or three programs to improve efficiency (see Table 6). - (c) When four or more programs are aggregated, support spaces may be shared but no reduction in total area should occur.
+- (a) The design of the shared facility should encourage cross-daychildcare contact and opportunities to share materials and equipment. - (b) If facility design permits, support spaces, such as laundry rooms, parents' rooms and staff washrooms may be shared by two or three programs to improve efficiency (see Table 6). - (c) When four or more programs are aggregated, support spaces may be shared but no reduction in total area should occur.
 Aggregating four or more programs create additional space requirements for circulation, garbage collection, central storage and janitorial functions.
 Space gained from sharing office, washroom and parent rooms should be devoted to the above noted spaces.